VidyasagarMSC/Dockerized-OpenWhisk-NodeJS-Console/README.md

 1. Bluemix account.
 2. OpenWhisk CLI.
 3. Cloudfoundry or Bluemix CLI.
+4. Docker CLI

+For more details, Refer this [post](http://vidyasagarmsc.com/creating-a-docker-container-on-bluemix/)

 ## Getting Started
 - Don’t have Bluemix account? <a title="(Opens in a new tab or window)" href="https://console.ng.bluemix.net/registration/" target="_blank">Sign up</a> to create a free trial account.